konstruktoid/container-nginx-build/README.md

 some changes you would like too test.
 Note that the `html/index.html` file will be overwritten as well.

+_Please note that because of the changes to [Docker Automated Builds](https://docs.docker.com/docker-hub/builds/) many Docker images are now outdated and a manual build is required and recommended._

 ### Build the Busybox image

 ```sh